-Use this feature to directly send snippets of code or anything you want to your partner's clipboard.
-If you send something that looks like a web URL, it will open automatically in their browser (this can be disabled by the Host in Preferences).
+Use this feature to send your pair a URL, which will open automatically in their browser (this can be disabled by the Host in Preferences).

 If you aren't doing a lot of typing or clicking on your partner's machine, you should crank this up to get the sharpest image.
 However, if you want very snappy responses to your keystrokes, then you can get lower latency by reducing the resolution of the video.

 If you experience interruptions in quality, it sometimes help to turn it off and turn it back on again :) This button lets you do that really quickly, automatically re-initiating the call with minimal disruption for the host.
 Note that audio will be lost for a brief moment.